 7. Mobile Phone SIM card

 Ensure your current sim card has international roaming for when you arrive.
-Once in Paris we can provide you with a free pre-paid SIM card which you can use immediately and then top up when the credit runs out.
-You can of course get your own plan as well which will vary in cost depending on which carrier you choose.
+Once in Paris you can get your own plan as well which will vary in cost depending on which carrier you choose – we can recommend various operators.

 8. Transport Around Paris